About the University:

-- a philosophy of librarianship statement describing your philosophy on engagement and interaction with students in your role as an outreach librarian, with a special focus on first generation, Black and African American, Latinx, and Native American, and Asian and Asian American students.
+- a librarianship statement describing your philosophy on engagement and interaction with students in your role as an ERM librarian, with a special focus on first-generation, Latinx, Black/African American, American Indian, and Asian/Asian American students.
 This statement could include evidence of teaching, professional/public service, or research that demonstrates commitment to serving historically marginalized groups.

 In later phases of the search process, applicants may be requested to provide verification of terminal degrees, licenses and certificates.

 Salary is commensurate with knowledge, skills, and experience.
 The University offers excellent fringe benefits.